ekavost/rsschool-cv/cv.md

 * VS, VS Code

 ## Code example
-**Task:**
+***Task:***
-The first input array is the key to the correct answers to an exam, like `["a", "a", "b", "d"]`.
-The second one contains a student's submitted answers.

-The two arrays are not empty and are the same length.
-Return the score for this array of answers, giving +4 for each correct answer, -1 for each incorrect answer, and +0 for each blank answer, represented as an empty string.
+*The first input array is the key to the correct answers to an exam, like `["a", "a", "b", "d"]`.
+The second one contains a student's submitted answers.The two arrays are not empty and are the same length.
+Return the score for this array of answers, giving +4 for each correct answer, -1 for each incorrect answer, and +0 for each blank answer, represented as an empty string.*

 ```
 using System;